 There is overall a mild female predilection, especially when located in the spine.
 However, malignant transformation is far more common in men (M:F of ~3:1) 1.

 Often they are incidentally identified.
 They may present insidiously with bone pain, soft tissue mass, or compression of adjacent structures.
-Pathological fracture may result in acute presentation.
+The pathological fracture may result in an acute presentation.

 Giant cell tumors are believed to result from an over-expression in the RANK/RANKL signaling pathway with resultant hyperproliferation of osteoclasts 6.